akabircs/COVID-19PneumoCheckApp/README.md

 The database only exists while you have the application installed, as soon as you uninstall the application, all the database entries will be removed and the database erased.

-## Keeps saying invalid X-ray provided
+## If it Keeps saying invalid X-ray provided

 The application is pretty good at discriminating between Valid and Invalid X-Rays.
 If the application continues to say that the Chest X-Ray provided is not a valid X-Ray, you can try the following: